 With the addition of ’s (or sometimes just the apostrophe), a noun can change from a plain old person, place or thing to a person, place or thing that owns something.

-— If the noun doesn’t end with an s, add ’s to the end of the noun.
+— If a singular noun doesn’t end with an s, add ’s to the end of the noun.

 Example: This is Mary and a dog.
 The dog is Mary’s; Mary is not the dog’s.

-— If the noun ends with an s, add ’s OR add just the apostrophe to the end of the noun, depending on style guide preference.
+— If a singular noun ends with an s, add ’s OR add just the apostrophe to the end of the noun, depending on style guide preference.
 If the noun is plural and ends with an s, just add an apostrophe.